kibetamos/django_api/README.md

 ## Setting up the project

-1. Git clone the projcet using this link: git clone git@github.com:kibetamos/django_api.git
+1. Git clone the projcet using this link:'
+2.
+         git clone git@github.com:kibetamos/django_api.git